joten/owl-u/doc/Customization.md

 "[Default hotkeys](./Default_hotkeys.md)".

-Additionally you may edit the `.css` file, which is saved in the data directory, i. e. either in the directory you specified with the parameter to the executable or script, when running owl-u, or in the Windows user directory (e. g. `C:\Users\joten\AppData\Roaming\owl-u`).
-These files are used to display the reduced articles.
+Additionally you may edit the `.css` file, which is saved in the data directory, i. e. either in the directory you specified  with the first command line argument, when running owl-u, or in the Windows user directory (e. g.
+`C:\Users\joten\AppData\Roaming\owl-u`).

 Please keep in mind that not all file encodings for XML files are supported, but can be easily added by editing the source code.